Plaza Bonita

-Westfield Plaza Bonita, commonly known as Plaza Bonita and Plaza, is a shopping mall in National City, California.
-It is owned by Unibail-Rodamco-Westfield.
-Anchor stores at the center include Macy's, JCPenney, Target, Crunch Fitness, Nordstrom Rack and Round1.
+Plaza Bonita (formerly known as Westfield Plaza Bonita), is an indoor shopping mall in National City, California.
+It is owned by Henderson Park and Lowe Enterprises.
+Anchor tenants at the center include Macy's, JCPenney, Target, AMC Theatres, Nordstrom Rack and Round1.

-Although it is within the boundaries of National City, the mall is closely associated with and takes its name from the nearby community of Bonita, California.
+Although it is within the boundaries of National City, the mall is closely associated with and takes its name from the nearby community of Bonita.

 History

 JCPenney Center Court in 2013, with tile work and Stucco from the mid-2002 renovation.